Editor-in-Chief Ananya Prakash Media Director Quinn Whitman

 Analyzing a Material Culture is a five-part special report on socio-economic class at ASL and its implications.
 The report examines classism’s presence at ASL and how it impacts students and the assumptions they have.
 Look out for the next four parts which will be coming out next week.

-Look out for the next four parts of this special report next week.
-Part 2: Misconceptions/Location will be posted on Monday, October 22.
+Look out for the next two parts of this special report this week.
+Part 4: Social Barriers will be posted on Wednesday, October 24.